Teo Gebert: Film

 Gebert made his film debut in 1992 Australian erotic thriller Fatal Bond alongside Linda Blair and appeared in the 1993 American action film Sniper opposite Tom Berenger.

 He played lead roles in the Australian indie films Square One (1997) and The Venus Factory and played support in the drama The Boys.
 In 1998 he began collaborating with director Paul Middleditch, playing a Nazi in the 1998 film Terra Nova, and in 2001 they wrote and collaborated on the arthouse film A Cold Summer.

 Gebert has also appeared in Under the Radar (2004), Safety in Numbers and starred as Elmo in the 2008 gangster comedy Crooked Business.
 He played a demented prison guard in the 2017 film Emporium.

 Television

 In 2000, Gebert played the regular role of Skeez Goivanelli in 35 episodes of Above the Law.
 He played the recurring roles of Laurie Prendergast in Underbelly: A Tale of Two Cities (the 2009 second season of the crime drama series Underbelly), and Dr Daniel Lovallo on long-running soap opera Home and Away in 2010.

 He has also made numerous guest appearances in series such as Family and Friends, G.P., The Feds, Murder Call, Wildside, Stingers, Farscape, Love Bytes, Two Twisted, and The Cut.

-He has also been a regular presenter for over twenty years on the long-running childrens' series Play School since 2004, and in 2012 appeared in a spin-off show called Little Ted's Big Adventures.
+He has also been a regular presenter for over twenty years on the long-running children's series Play School since 2004, and in 2012 appeared in a spin-off show called Little Ted's Big Adventures.
 He has appeared in two seasons of the comedy web series Avalon Now.